Bitte geben Sie hier Ihren Suchbegriff ein:

 Chimamanda Ngozi Adichie

-stimmen afrikas also organizes an annual reading to which interested laypeople, experts on Africa, culture vultures and literary scholars alike are quite welcome.
-The growing audiences they attract show how much these readings are appreciated, cherished even, by both the audience and the invited guests who enjoy returning.
+From 2012 until 2018 stimmen afrikas organized annual readings and invited literary scholars and anybody interested in literatures from the African continent.
+The growing audiences show how much these readings are appreciated, cherished even, by both the audience and the invited guests.

-„What you’re doing here is quite wonderful!", says a regular participant.
-Fatou Diome, author from Senegal, found her audience to be „very open-minded and warm-hearted.
+„What you’re doing here is quite wonderful!", says a regular guest.
+Fatou Diome, an author from Senegal, found her audience to be „very open-minded and warm-hearted.
 I could have gone on for hours!“, she said.
 Samson Kambalu from Malawi was also quite thrilled: „It was fantastic.
 I’d love to do this again!"
-And Youssouf Amine Elalamy from Morocco pointed out that "It is important for Africa’s voices to be heard outside of Africa, too.“
+And Youssouf Amine Elalamy, from Morocco, pointed out that "It is important for Africa’s voices to be heard outside of Africa, too.“

-Given the content and stylistic diversity of contemporary African narrative art,stimmen afrikas endeavours to convey a differentiated picture of a continent that is as little-known in Europe as is the transcontinental African diaspora.
-We aim to paint an authentic picture of the very lively and dynamic contemporary literatures from Africa and the African community abroad as much as of the lives and thoughts of their people.
+Given the content and stylistic diversity of contemporary African narratives, stimmen afrikas conveys a differentiated picture of a continent’s literary diversity that is as little-known in Europe as is the transcontinental African diaspora.
+We aim to paint an authentic picture of the very lively, dynamic, and diverse contemporary literatures from Africa and the African diaspora as much as of the lived realities of the African community.

-For details regarding earlier events, please refer to the Veranstaltungsarchiv
+For details regarding events, please consult to the Veranstaltungsarchiv

 Ich möchte auf dem Laufenden bleiben, was bei den stimmen afrikas passiert.
 Der Newsletter erscheint monatlich und enthält nur relevante Inhalte ohne Werbung.